ONLY $9.90 DELIVERY INFO

-The revised and updated edition of the definitive guide to the reptiles of this region written by a team of internationally acclaimed herpetologists.
+The definitive guide to the reptiles of the region

 East Africa is home to a remarkable assemblage of reptiles, from crocodiles and chameleons to turtles and tortoises, lizards, worm-lizards, and a stunning array of snakes.
 The region is a true herpetological hot-spot.

-Comprehensive and definitive, Field Guide to East African Reptiles is an essential tool for all naturalists, conservationists, educators, field workers, medical personnel and students in the region.
+Comprehensive and authoritative, Field Guide to East African Reptiles is an essential tool for all naturalists, conservationists, educators, field workers, medical personnel and students in the region.

 Imprint: Bloomsbury Wildlife